Employer’s social security contributions

 TyEL contribution percentage

-For small contract employers, the earnings-related pension insurance contribution will be a maximum of about 25.55 per cent of the payroll at Ilmarinen, when the expense loading is taken into account.
+For small contract employers, the earnings-related pension insurance contribution will be a maximum of about 25.32 in 2024 and approximately 25.55 per cent in 2023 of the payroll at Ilmarinen, when the expense loading is taken into account.

-The TyEL contribution by temporary employers will be 26.20 per cent of the payroll.
+The TyEL contribution by temporary employers will be 26.12 in 2024.
+(26.20 per cent in 2023) of the payroll.
 A temporary employer’s contribution is the same size in all pension companies.